 Going bankrupt, failing an important exam, walking away from an abusive marriage.
 Living with depression or a child in jail, knowing you are socially awkward, needing help to manage life.
 These are not your identity, they are simply part of your story.

-Failure, pain and struggle are not your identity.
+Failure, pain, and struggle are not your identity.
 They are simply part of your story.
 Not the fullness of it.Krista

 Many years ago I asked my psychologist if he thinks I am normal because I have to work so darn hard to keep my mind and body healthy and whole.
 He hesitated before answering.
 I am normal in that we all struggle but perhaps, he suggested, I’m abnormal in the sense that not everyone cares about growth or questioning.
 Refusing to numb.